AfrouzMashayekhi/general-meeting/high-throughput/README.md

 Boxer Construction Analysts is an IOT company focused on enabling real-time monitoring of large, expensive assets (machinery) on commercial construction projects.
 They've partnered with the only construction vehicle company in New York, Condor Machines Inc., to provide a reliable, auditable, and replayable monitoring system on their machines.
-This allows Condor to monitor their machines and address problems as soon as they occur while providing end-users with a transparent report on machine health, which helps keep the customers satisfied.
+This allows Condor to monitor their machines and address problems as soon as they occur while providing end-users with a transparent report on machine health, which helps keep the Trader satisfied.

 The vehicles are outfitted with many sensors each of which broadcasts updated values at frequencies ranging from several times a second to several times a minute.
 Boxer initially sets up their chaincode so that the central machine computer pushes these values out to the blockchain